These guidelines are provided to assist Authors, Referees and Editors. Compliance in all respects is appreciated.

 - The Editorial Board reserve the right to amend text to achieve conformity with Educational & Child Psychology’saims and style.

 An electronic copy should be sent to the Editor for a specific issue, by emailed attachment (in MS Word or rich text format).
 We are unable to consider papers that are not submitted for a specific issue.
 Graphs, pictures or diagrams, etc., must be submitted in a format suitable for printing in black-and-white.

 The cover page must provide the full title of the paper, all authorial details and address (postal and email).
 The body of the paper, starting on page 2, should include the title and abstract, but omit any detail by which the author(s) may be identified.
 Text should be in at least 12 point Times New Roman and double-spaced.

 The submission must confirm that all authors approve the submission and that the paper is their original work and not under consideration elsewhere.
 Manuscripts that do not conform to these requirements will be returned to the author(s).

 All papers are usually read by two referees in addition to the Editor.
 The refereeing process is anonymous.
 It is important, therefore, that all submissions conform to the above guidelines.
 The referees’ comments will, at the Editor’s discretion, be passed to the authors.

 The Editorial Board is always pleased to consider suggestions for themed editions.
 Anyone wishing to propose a theme and to assist as a ‘Guest Editor’ should contact the General Editor, Dr Fraser Lauchlan.

-Email: [email protected], please quote full title of the publication you want to subscribe to.
-We will require your name and details of the billing and delivery address.
+Please quote the full title of the publication you want to subscribe to and be sure to provide your full name and details of the billing and delivery address.